nasa/trick/docs/documentation/building_a_simulation/Model-Source-Code.md

 ###### `ICG_IGNORE_TYPES`

 The `ICG IGNORE TYPES` field lists the structs or classes to be ignored.
 Any parameters of this type or inherited from are ignored.
-The `ICG IGNORE TYPES` field only valid for the current file.
+The `ICG IGNORE TYPES` field is only valid for the current file.
 It does not extend to included header files.

 ###### `PYTHON_MODULE`